LordOfMice/hidusbf/README.md

   (see additions in HIDUSBFN.ZIP)

   3. Install my driver HIDUSBF.SYS.
-For this purpose execute SETUP.EXE (there should also be .INF and .SYS files).
-Click Install Service.
+For this purpose execute SETUP.EXE (there should also be .INF and .SYS files UNZIPPED).
+Click [Install Service].

-  In case of HIDUSBF service wasn't installed through SETUP.EXE (button "Install Service") you may try to do this by OS standard possibility: mouse right button click on HIDUSBF.INF -> Install
+  In case of HIDUSBF service wasn't installed through SETUP.EXE (button [Install Service]) you may try to do this by OS standard possibility: mouse right button click on HIDUSBF.INF -> Install It is enough to install the service once for each OS instance.

-  Then choose the line with your mouse and put a checkmark Filter On Device.
+  Then choose the row with your device and put a checkmark Filter On Device.
-  Check that in the row Filter it says Yes.
+  Check that in the column Filter? it says Yes.
 After that choose desired refresh rate.
-After that click Restart.
+After that push [Restart].
 Check if the refresh rate has really changed (for example with the program Mouse Rate Checker).

-  If your rate did not change, then you should either restart, plug out and plug in mouse cable or stop your mouse and restart it in Device Manager.
+  If your rate did not change, then you should either reboot, plug-out and plug-in mouse cable or stop and then start your mouse in Device Manager.

   If the rate does not increase more than 125Hz, then you should try DECREASE it to 31Hz or 62Hz.
   If the rate does decrease, then the driver functions properly, however or you mouse is not overclockable; or USBPORT.SYS/USBXHCI.SYS was altered